Greece Pet Import Requirements

 Other Animals

-Domesticated rodents, rabbits, amphibians, reptiles entering Greece from any country must:
+Domesticated rodents, rabbits, amphibians, and reptiles entering Greece from any country must:

-- Be not more than 5 in number.
+• Be not more than five in number.

-- Provide notice of arrival at least 1 working day in advance.
+• Provide notice of arrival at least one working day in advance.

 Pet Bird Import (Non-Poultry)